thedod/whatmail/README.md

 * A newspaper/site news desk allowing whistle blowers to contact it
 * A lone investigative journalist/blogger
-* An ctivist organization (live reports from demonstrations)
+* An activist organization (e.g. receive live reports from demonstrations)

 #### To do